RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Drawing/ClearScreen.md

 # ClearScreen

 ## Description
-Clears all pixels on screen with `ClearIndex` color from the active palette.
+Clears all pixels on screen with color `ClearIndex` from the active palette.

 ## Parameters
 - `ClearIndex`
-The color that will override the pixels on the screen.
+The index of the color in the active palette that will override the pixels on the screen.

 ## Return Value
 None.